Sales Tax: Definition

 Accounting for Sales Tax

-Had the sale been on credit, the entry would be the same, except that the debit would have been to the Accounts Receivable account and the individual customer’s account, instead of to the Cash account.
+Had the sale been on credit, the entry would be the same, except that the debit would have been to Accounts Receivable and the individual customer’s account instead of to the Cash account.

 Reporting Sales Taxes Collected

-The following journal entry was made to record payment of the taxes.
+The following journal entry was made to record the payment of the taxes.

-To illustrate the use of a three-column sales journal we will use the example of Jervis Gift Shop, a retailer.
-The March 20X0 Sales journal of Jervis Gift Shop is presented as:
+To illustrate the use of a three-column sales journal, we will use the example of Jervis Gift Shop, a retailer.
+The March 20×5 sales journal of Jervis Gift Shop is presented as follows:

 Sales Returns Involving a Sales Tax